 PTE Respond to a Situation Practice:

-How is PTE Speaking Section Scored?
+How is the PTE Speaking Section Scored?

 - Content is scored based on how completely and accurately you respond.